Adobe theatre company: Theatrical style and mission

-a collective of theatre artists dedicated to creating productions that utilize the uniquely interactive and communal possibilities of live theatre. adobe shows draw on many influences ranging from high art to pop culture, fairy tales to urban myths, and traditional theatre to modern performance art.
-In an effort to demystify theatre and make it more accessible to a younger audience, adobe productions begin the moment you enter the theatre and don't end until after everyone is invited to the stage to share drinks and conversation. adobe staged their productions at off-off-Broadway venues such as the Soho Rep, Ohio Theatre, and Flea Theatre.
-Critics praised the company as “a brash ingenious young group with a nervy iconoclastic voice” and “one of the canniest theater companies anywhere in town.”
-They were described as a “Gen X theatre company” that appealed to younger audiences with their “fiendishly inventive” theatricality and “appealingly adolescent energy,” as well as low ticket prices, a pay-what-you-will open bar, and a party onstage after every performance.
+'a collective of theatre artists dedicated to creating productions that utilize the uniquely interactive and communal possibilities of live theatre. adobe shows draw on many influences ranging from high art to pop culture, fairy tales to urban myths, and traditional theatre to modern performance art.
+In an effort to demystify theatre and make it more accessible to a younger audience, adobe productions begin the moment you enter the theatre and don't end until after everyone is invited to the stage to share drinks and conversation.'
+Adobe staged at off-off-Broadway venues such as the Soho Rep, Ohio Theatre, and Flea Theatre.
+Critics praised them as «a brash ingenious young group with a nervy iconoclastic voice” and “one of the canniest theatre companies anywhere in town.» They were described as a «Gen X theatre company» that appealed to younger audiences with their «fiendishly inventive» theatricality and «appealingly adolescent energy», as well as low ticket prices, a pay-what-you-will open bar, and a party onstage after every performance.

 Plays by Jeremy Dobrish

 adobe theatre company first gained the attention of mainstream critics with their production of Blink of an Eye (1995), written and directed by Jeremy Dobrish.
 New York Times theatre critic Ben Brantley described the play as “a giddy detective story [that] suggests Pirandello on Prozac, recasting his usual mind games in the cheery terms of a Mad magazine parody.”
 Two years later, Dobrish staged Notions in Motion (1997), a contemporary adaptation of Pirandello’s Each in His Own Way, which Brantley praised as “a gleeful romp of an exercise in relativity, existential doubt and artistic illusions.”
 Notions in Motion transferred to a limited run off-Broadway at the Greenwald Theatre.

-Dobrish also wrote the plays The Handless Maiden (1998), which wove Brothers Grimm characters into the contemporary world, and Orpheus and Eurydice (2000), a rock-and-roll retelling of the classical Greek myth.
+Dobrish also wrote the plays, The Handless Maiden (1998), which wove Brothers Grimm characters into the contemporary world, and Orpheus and Eurydice (2000), a rock-and-roll retelling of the classical Greek myth.
 American Theatre magazine wrote, “In plays like Orpheus and The Handless Maiden, Dobrish has proven adept at knitting together a comic tissue of contemporary realities, in which the tiny bright threads of myth and fairy tale adhere and are interwoven with recognizable parallels within modern-day relationships.
 There is pathos, too, layered with the zingy laughs.”
 Other adobe theatre company productions written by Dobrish include Deception (2003) and Superpowers (2004).